biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 nextflow run hello.nf
 ```

+## Summary

->You know how to provide the input values to the workflow via a file.
+> You should also have a basic idea of how to build a workflow and manage inputs and outputs.
+You know how to provide the input values to the workflow via the CLI or a file.
+You know how to define your output files and how to save the results in an specific folder.
+>
->More generally, you've learned how to use the essential components of Nextflow and you have a basic grasp of the logic of how to build a workflow and manage inputs and outputs.
+> More generally, you've learned how to use the essential components of Nextflow:
+> - **Channels**: contain the input of the workflows used by the processes.
+Channels connect processes with each other.
+> - **Operators**: transform the content of channels by applying functions or transformations.
+Operators are usually applied on channels to get the input of a process in the desired format.
+> - **Processes**: define the script or software that is run (e.g. a fastQC analysis on sequenced data).
+> - **Workflows**: call the processes as functions with channels as input arguments, only processes defined in the workflow are run.

 ## Full script